EndlessSora/TSIT/README.md

 conda activate tsit
 ```

-Clone this repo, install PyTorch 1.1.0 (newer versions may also work) and other the dependencies:
+Clone this repo, install PyTorch 1.1.0 (newer versions may also work) and other dependencies:

 ```bash
 git clone https://github.com/EndlessSora/TSIT.git